krishjaiswal09/Portfolio-Dashboard/README.md

     style Error fill:#ffcdd2
 ```

-⚠️ **Important:** The project might take a while to load initially, depending on your network and environment.
+⚠️ **Important:** The project might take a while to load initially.